Bertelsmann buys U.S. online education provider OnCourse Learning

-FRANKFURT (Reuters) - German publishing group Bertelsmann (BTGGg.F) said on Monday it was acquiring U.S. online education provider OnCourse Learning from private equity firm CIP Capital for several hundred million euros.
+FRANKFURT, Sept 17 (Reuters) - German publishing group Bertelsmann said on Monday it was acquiring U.S. online education provider OnCourse Learning from private equity firm CIP Capital for several hundred million euros.

 The deal, priced in the “mid-nine-digit euro range” backs Bertelsmann’s push into digital education and training - OnCourse will be folded into its Relias division - as well as boost its presence in the United States, the company said.